Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

-# IGU CHANGE-seq
+# IGI CHANGE-seq & CHANGE-seq BE
  An extension of CHANGE-seq for Off-Target Site Nomination https://github.com/tsailabSJ/changeseq

-IGU Added Features:
+Added Features:

 * updated to Python3
+* ability to limit search with bulges
+* ability to limit search with edit distance
 * simple .csv sample manifest
 * removal of TN5 ME adapters and illumina adapter (unmerged version only)
-* Optional UMI deduplication
 * replicate combination
 * normalization of replicates - (median-of-ratios or rpm)
 * QC metrics of alignments and fastq circularization read composition